Hariharan358/cracker-kart-tamil-touch/README_FIREBASE_OTP.md

 # Firebase OTP Authentication Implementation

-This document explains the Firebase OTP authentication implementation for the KM Crackers application.
+This document explains the Firebase OTP authentication implementation for the KMPyrotech application.

 ## 🚀 Features Implemented